hannasm/ExpressiveLoggingDotNet/README.md

 This code is released under an MIT license.

 # Changelog
+## 1.0.1
+  * 1.0.1 - fix for issue with assembly refactoring script, that caused corrupted dll (assembly bind failures)

 ## 1.0.0
  * 1.0.0 - This is the first release and includes all sorts of new code